euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 I consider it a failed attempt at art because the original vision had a lot more vines reclaiming a lot more of the frame, but hey, art is art, so be it.

 Tragically, this art project was unceremoniously halted by moving to Japan.
-You will be missed, old frame 🫡.
+You will be missed, old frame.

 <figure>
   <img class="blog-image" src="/imgs/bamboo-bike/bonus-vines.jpg" alt="frame with vines hanging from it" />